yomibam/yomibam/README.md

 - 👋 Hi, I’m Oluwayomi Bamidele
-- 👀 I’m interested in software development
+- 👀 I’m interested in Software Development and Leadership
-- 🌱 I’m currently learning IBM Full Stack Software Development
+- 🌱 I’m currently working as a Tech Lead and Software Engineer
 - 💞️ I’m looking to collaborate on any software development project
 - 📫 How to reach me by email; yomibamidele23@gmail.com